Jumbo Brownie Cookies

 - 1/4 teaspoon salt

 - 1 package (11-1/2 ounces) semisweet chocolate chunks

 - Preheat oven to 350°.
 In a large saucepan, melt chocolate chips and butter over low heat, stirring until smooth.
 Remove from the heat; cool until mixture is warm.

 - In a small bowl, whisk the eggs, sugar, vanilla and, if desired, espresso powder until blended.
 Whisk into chocolate mixture.
 In another bowl, mix the flour, baking powder and salt; add to chocolate mixture, mixing well.
-Fold in chocolate chunks; let stand 10 minutes or until mixture thickens slightly.
+Fold in chocolate chunks; let stand until mixture thickens slightly, about 10 minutes.

 - Drop by 1/4 cupfuls 3 in. apart onto parchment paper-lined baking sheets.
-Bake 12-14 minutes or until set.
+Bake until set, 12-14 minutes.
 Cool on pans 1-2 minutes.
 Remove to wire racks to cool.

 Nutrition Facts1 cookie: 350 calories, 19g fat (11g saturated fat), 60mg cholesterol, 65mg sodium, 48g carbohydrate (40g sugars, 3g fiber), 4g protein.